khenchi/Tt/README.txt

+Yes, absolutely.
+This is an excellent idea and a very common and professional way to solve this exact problem.

+You are correct to identify that the Oracle database connection is the most fragile part of the system.
+By moving this responsibility from Excel into a dedicated Python script, you make the entire process more robust, portable, and easier to debug.

+Let's go back to that first, simpler architecture.
+It's a fantastic choice.

+The New, More Reliable Architecture

+Here is the new workflow.
+It's simpler and more reliable because the "hard part" (talking to the database) is handled entirely by Python, which is excellent at it.

+Step 1 (New Python Script): A Python script connects directly to the Oracle database, runs the SQL query, and saves the result as a clean source_data.csv file.

+Step 2 (Excel/Power Query): Your Excel template's Power Query connection now points to that simple source_data.csv file, not to the Oracle database.

+Step 3 (Existing Python Script): Your main Python script (main.py and the GUI) works exactly as before, but when it tells Excel to "Refresh", Excel is just refreshing from a local file, which is instant and never fails.

+This is a great design because you are moving the complexity into the tool best suited to handle it (Python).

+Step-by-Step Guide to Make the Change

+Let's modify our project.
+This is very straightforward.

+Part 1: Create the New Python Script for Database Connection

+This script will replace the need for an Oracle Client for Excel.
+You will, however, need a Python library to talk to Oracle.
+The best one is oracledb.

+Step 1: Install the Python-Oracle Library
+Open your command prompt or terminal and run:

+Generated bash
+pip install oracledb

+Step 2: Create the connect_and_export.py Script
+In your Report_Project folder, create a new Python file named connect_and_export.py.
+Paste the following code into it.

+IMPORTANT: You must fill in your actual database credentials.
+For security, it's best not to write your password directly in the code.
+This example shows how to get it from environment variables, which is safer.

+Generated python
+# connect_and_export.py
+import oracledb
+import pandas as pd
+import os

+# --- Configuration: Fill in your Oracle Database details here ---
+# For better security, load credentials from environment variables or a secure vault.
+# To set an environment variable (Windows example): setx DB_PASSWORD "your_password"
+# Then restart your terminal.
+DB_USER = "your_username"
+DB_PASSWORD = os.getenv("ORACLE_DB_PASSWORD", "your_password_if_not_set")
+DB_HOST = "oracledb.mycompany.com"
+DB_PORT = 1521
+DB_SERVICE_NAME = "salespdb.mycompany.com"

+# The output file that Power Query will read from.
+OUTPUT_CSV_FILE = "source_data.csv"

+# --- Main Logic ---
+print("Attempting to connect to the Oracle database...")

+# Construct the DSN (Data Source Name)
+dsn = f"{DB_HOST}:{DB_PORT}/{DB_SERVICE_NAME}"

+try:
+    # Establish the connection
+    with oracledb.connect(user=DB_USER, password=DB_PASSWORD, dsn=dsn) as connection:
+        print("Successfully connected to Oracle Database!")

+        # Define the SQL query to fetch all necessary data.
+        # It's better to fetch a wider range of data here and let Excel filter it.
+        sql_query = """
+        SELECT
+            SALE_DATE,
+            REGION,
+            PRODUCT,
+            SALES
+        FROM
+            YOUR_SALES_TABLE
+        WHERE
+            SALE_DATE >= TO_DATE('2023-01-01', 'YYYY-MM-DD') -- Or a wider date range
+        """

+        print("Executing SQL query...")
+        # Use pandas to read the SQL query results directly into a DataFrame
+        df = pd.read_sql(sql_query, connection)

+        print(f"Query successful.
+Found {len(df)} rows of data.")

+        # Save the DataFrame to a CSV file
+        df.to_csv(OUTPUT_CSV_FILE, index=False)

+        print(f"Data has been successfully saved to '{OUTPUT_CSV_FILE}'")

+except Exception as e:
+    print(f"--- AN ERROR OCCURRED ---")
+    print(f"Failed to connect to the database or run the query: {e}")
+    # Exit with an error code so other scripts know something went wrong
+    exit(1)
+IGNORE_WHEN_COPYING_START
+content_copy
+download
+Use code with caution.
+Python
+IGNORE_WHEN_COPYING_END
+Part 2: Modify Your Excel Template

+Now, we just need to tell your Report_Template.xlsx to read from the new CSV file instead of the database.

+Open Report_Template.xlsx.

+Go to the Data tab and click Queries & Connections.
+A pane will open on the right.

+You should see your main data query (e.g., SalesData).
+Right-click on it and choose Edit.

+The Power Query Editor will open.
+On the right side, in the "Applied Steps" pane, find the first step, which is named Source.

+Click the little gear icon next to the "Source" step.

+This will open a dialog box.
+It's currently set to Oracle.
+We need to change this completely.

+Delete the "Source" step by clicking the 'X' next to it.

+Now, with the query selected, click New Source > File > Text/CSV.

+Find and select the source_data.csv file you created with the new Python script.

+Power Query will automatically create a new "Source" and "Change Type" step.

+That's it!
+The rest of your query steps (like filtering) should now apply to the data from the CSV file.
+You can delete any old steps that are no longer needed.

+Click Close & Load.

+Save and close your Report_Template.xlsx file.

+Part 3: Update the Final Workflow

+Your process is now a simple two-step process for the user:

+New Workflow:

+Run connect_and_export.py: This script connects to Oracle and creates the fresh source_data.csv.

+Run gui_launcher.py: This opens the pop-up window.
+The user enters their parameters and clicks "Generate".
+The main.py script then opens the Excel template and tells it to refresh.
+Excel will now refresh from the local CSV file, which is fast and reliable.

+Optional - Advanced Improvement:
+You can even modify your gui_launcher.py script to run both Python scripts in order, so the user only has to do one thing!

+Generated python
+# In gui_launcher.py, inside the save_and_run_report function

+# ...
+status_label.config(text="Status: Connecting to database...", fg="blue")
+window.update_idletasks()

+try:
+    # --- STEP 1: Run the database export script ---
+    subprocess.run([sys.executable, 'connect_and_export.py'], check=True)

+    status_label.config(text="Status: Generating Excel report...", fg="blue")
+    window.update_idletasks()

+    # --- STEP 2: Run the main Excel generation script ---
+    subprocess.run([sys.executable, 'main.py'], check=True)

+    status_label.config(text="Status: Report generation successful!", fg="green")
+    messagebox.showinfo("Success", "The report has been generated successfully.")

+except subprocess.CalledProcessError as e:
+    status_label.config(text="Status: Error!
+Check the console window.", fg="red") messagebox.showerror("Error", "An error occurred during the process.")
+IGNORE_WHEN_COPYING_START
+content_copy
+download
+Use code with caution.
+Python
+IGNORE_WHEN_COPYING_END

+By making this change, you have created a much more stable and professional automation system.
+You have successfully isolated the most difficult part of the process.

 Of course.
 Let's build this entire project from scratch using simple, step-by-step language.
 We will go from an empty folder to a fully working application.

 The Goal: What We Are Building